Robertfarb/whiteboarding-curriculum/application-materials/linkedin/linkedin.md

 ### Headshots

-To access your a/A headshots, visit the [portfolio](http://paulsimcock.zenfolio.com/appacademy).
-Password is `rubyonrails`.
+To access your a/A headshots, visit the [this google drive](https://drive.google.com/drive/u/0/folders/0B149bnBLalVlYlNFTW5raVJwVVE).